Monitor says Thai election campaign 'heavily tilted' to benefit junta

 Thailand’s Election Commission was not immediately available for comment.
 It has previously declined to comment on accusations of cheating.

-With only partial results reported, the party backing junta leader Prayuth Chan-ocha has said it is gathering coalition partners to form a government.
+With only partial results reported, the party backing junta leader Prayuth has said it is gathering coalition partners to form a government.

 But the main opposition Pheu Thai party, loyal to ousted former premier Thaksin Shinawatra, has alleged “irregularities”, and is considering legal challenges, while also saying it is putting together a coalition government.

-It could be days or even weeks before it is clear whether either Prayuth’s party or the “democratic front” has won enough seats to form a stable government.
+It could be days or even weeks before it is clear whether either has won enough seats to form a stable government.

-Unofficial results for 350 directly elected “constituency seats” in the House of Representatives released on Monday by the Election Commission showed Pheu Thai leading with 137 seats, versus 97 seats for Prayuth’s party.
+Pheu Thai is leading, with 137 seats, versus 97 for Prayuth’s party, in unofficial results released on Monday by the Election Commission for 350 directly elected “constituency seats” in the 500-member House of Representatives.

-But official results, including 150 more “party seats”, would not be available until May 9, the election body said.
+But official results, including 150 more “party seats”, would not be available until May 9, said the election panel, which has blamed “human error” for delays and irregularities in early partial results.

-A fuller picture could emerge on Friday, when the election commission releases vote totals for each constituency, used to determine the allocation of party seats, in a complex formula.
+A fuller picture could emerge on Friday, when the panel releases vote tallies for each constituency, used to determine the allocation of party seats in a complex formula.

-Even before May 9, but parties are making their own calculations on the basis of partial results and seeking coalition partners to form a government.
+Already, parties are making their own calculations on the basis of partial results and seeking coalition partners to form a government.

-The commission has blamed delays and irregularities in early partial results on “human error.”
+Pheu Thai’s secretary-general, Phumtham Wechayachai, said the party has secured more than 250 seats, or half the House, entitling it form a majority government.

+“We can confirm that we have secured more than 250 seats,” he said on Tuesday.
+The number already includes its projected party list seats.

+“We’re not in a hurry.
+There’s still time,” said party official Sonthirat Sontijirawong, when asked about coalition partners.

+“Anyone wishing to form a coalition with us must accept General Prayuth Chan-ocha as the prime minister.
+We’re not giving up the position to anyone else.”

-Junta leader Prayuth, who as army chief seized power in 2014, is expected to speak later on Tuesday after a cabinet meeting.
+Prayuth, who as army chief seized power in 2014, said he was not involved in wooing coalition partners.

+“I will focus on...leading the government until there is a new government,” he said in his first public comment after the election.

 Since 2004, Thailand has been racked by street protests organised by both opponents and supporters of Thaksin, occasionally spilling into violence.